Check the Status of Your COVID-19 Federal Stimulus Payment

-Find Out Where Your Stimulus Check Is – Up to $1,200 Per American for Coronavirus Relief
+Find Out Where Your Stimulus Check Is – Up to $1,200 Per American for 1st Round of Payments, Plus $600 for 2nd Round of Coronavirus Relief

-The IRS now has a new online tool that allows people to check the status of their COVID-19 stimulus payment and see when it will arrive.
+The IRS has developed an online tool that allows people to check the status of their COVID-19 stimulus payment and see when it will arrive.
 The IRS will be updating this platform once a day.

 To find out when your payment will be sent to you, and whether it will be via Direct Deposit or a mailed paper check, log in to the “Get My Payment” application of the IRS “Economic Stimulus Payment” portal.

 NOTE: The “Get My Payment” tool may be temporarily offline as the IRS makes updates to its portal based on new legislation related to Coronavirus stimulus checks.

 Please continue to monitor this page as the “Get My Payment” tool is updated and becomes available again.

 Most people will receive their stimulus check by Direct Deposit – in other words, the IRS will deposit the money directly into your bank account.
 If you do not have your bank information on file with the IRS, then you will get a paper check in the mail.
 If you want to provide your bank information to the IRS for Direct Deposit and your stimulus check hasn’t been mailed yet, you can do that in the “Get My Payment” portal as well.
 Additionally, the “Get My Payment” portal can be used to update your mailing address if needed.

 $1,200 Stimulus Checks: The First Round of Payments

 From the original CARES Act, the maximum payment for an individual is $1,200 (or $2,400 for a married couple filing jointly).
 Most people will get the full amount, however, some will get less.
 The amount of your stimulus check is based on the most recent federal tax return you filed with the IRS (for tax year 2018 or 2019).

 $600 Stimulus Checks: The Second Round of Payments